postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/new-relic-apm.md

 1. Under **Connect Postman to your monitoring workflows**, select **New Relic APM**.
 1. Enter your **New Relic API Key** (user key).

     > There are multiple types of API keys in New Relic.
 Make sure to use a **User Key** key for connecting an API to New Relic.
-For more information on API keys in New Relic, read the [New Relic API keys documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
+To learn more, see the [New Relic API keys documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).

 1. Select one or more New Relic **Services** to connect to Postman.
 1. (Optional) Select one or more New Relic **Dashboards** to view in Postman.